nilshamerlinck/connector-prestashop/README.rst

 Requirements
 ------------

-You should install prestapyt (akretion branch) and python-requests :
+You should install python librairies and other OCA repositories.
+Please refer to the travis.yml file.

 .. code-block:: shell